deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 | 1 | | 0.50 |
 | 2 | | 0.25 |

 That's a simple distribution.
 There are just a few possible outcomes, and we assume H and T are equally likely.
-Another word for outcomes is *states*, as in: what is the end state of the coin clip?
+Another word for outcomes is *states*, as in: what is the end state of the coin flip?

 Instead of attempting to measure the probability of states such as heads or tails, we could try to estimate the distribution of `land` and `water` over an unknown earth, where land and water would be states.
 Or the reading level of children in a school system, where each reading level from 1 through 10 is a state.

-Markov Chain Monte Carlo is a mathematical method used to predict the probability of something: future events, coin tosses, or an unknown distribution of states.
+Markov Chain Monte Carlo is a mathematical method used to predict the probability of something: future events, coin tosses, reading levels, or any unknown distribution of states.
 MCMC methods help gauge the distribution of an outcome or statistic you're trying to predict, by randomly sampling from a complex probabilistic space.

 With a little more jargon, you might say it's a simulation using a pseudo-random number generator to produce samples covering many possible outcomes of a given system.
 The method goes by the name "Monte Carlo" because the capital of Monaco, which borders southern France, is known for its casinos and games of chance, where winning and losing are a matter of probabilities.
-It's James Bond math.
+It's "James Bond math."

-*Sampling* permits us to approximate data without exhaustively analyzing all of it, because some datasets are too large or complex to compute.
-Randomly sending down socks over a bounded set of possibilities, which together add up to 100% of the earth's surface, is an example of the Monte Carlo method.

-We're often stuck behind a veil of ignorance, unable to gauge reality around us with much precision.
-So we sample.

 Let's say you're a gambler in the saloon of a Gold Rush town and you roll a suspicious die without knowing if it is fair or loaded.
-You roll that enigmatic, six-sided die a thousand times, count the number of times you roll a four, and divide by a thousand.
+You roll a six-sided die a thousand times, count the number of times you roll a four, and divide by a thousand.
 That gives you the probability of four in the total distribution.
 If it's close to 167 (1/6 * 1000), the die is probably fair.

 Monte Carlo looks at the results of rolling the die many times and tallies the results to determine the probabilities of different states.
 It is an inductive method, drawing from experience.
 The die has a state space of six, one for each side; the earth under the alien has a state space of two, land and water.